evansbenj/DMW_knockin/RNAseq.md

 * Quantify expression levels using joint transcriptome assembly and HTseq

 Hopefully these exercises will help me identify some female-specific candidates.
 Next step would be to try to amplify the candidate(s) in male and female XB with the hope that I can get a sex-specific amplification.
 The primers used for this could also be used for checking the CRISPR/Cas mutations.

+This site gives directions for outputing a list of query sequences with no hit: https://www.biostars.org/p/16203/